Upward Urban & Rural Mobility via Autonomous Mobility

 Author Ken Pyle, Managing Editor

-One reply on “Upward Urban & Rural Mobility via Autonomous Mobility”
+One response to “Upward Urban & Rural Mobility via Autonomous Mobility”

 One of the thoughts this panel stirred was the idea that as the cost and quality of mobility improve will it make it easier for people to move to new developments that don’t have to deal with legacy infrastructure issues?
 That is, will better mobility improve the existing built environment (and the resulting quality of life), or will it just make it easier for people to abandon areas where things such as personal safety, infrastructure, access to fresh food, and quality education are lacking?